celestiaorg/celestia-app/x/blob/README.md

     1. `Data         []byte`: the data to be published.
     1. `ShareVersion uint32`: the version of the share format used to encode this blob into a share.
-1. A single [`sdk.Tx`](https://github.com/celestiaorg/cosmos-sdk/blob/v1.15.0-sdk-v0.46.13/docs/architecture/adr-020-protobuf-transaction-encoding.md) which is composed of:
+1. A single [`sdk.Tx`](https://github.com/celestiaorg/cosmos-sdk/blob/v1.15.0-sdk-v0.46.13/docs/architecture/adr-020-protobuf-transaction-encoding.md) which encapsulates a `MsgPayForBlobs` message that is composed of:
     1. `Signer string`: the transaction signer
     1. `NamespaceIds []byte`: the namespaces they wish to publish each blob to.
        The namespaces here must match the namespaces in the `Blob`s.